jekyllgrim/ZScript_Basics/Pointers_and_casting.md

 		}
 		#### A -1;		//#### means "use previous sprite"
 		stop;
-	Load: //this fake state is used to simply load sprites into memory HRED A 0;
+	Load: //this dummy state sequence is used to simply load sprites into memory HRED A 0;
 		HBLU A 0;
 		HGRN A 0;
-		stop;	//this state will never be entered, but better add stop for consistency }
+		stop; //this sequence will never be entered, but better add stop for consistency }
 }